Counseling Programs FAQ's

 For admittance to the program, you will need to submit the following:

-- Letter of interest / Personal Statement
+- Letter of Interest / Personal Statement

 - Three Letters of recommendation

 - Professional letters should come from people who can attest to your ability to successfully complete the academic rigors of the program.
 Letters should also address your intrapersonal and interpersonal skills as these are important skills for the counseling profession.
 These can be paper letters or you can use the form from the UNR graduate school web site.
+Letters from relatives will not be accepted.
+Letters should speak directly to the counseling field.

 - All official transcripts